 Final result: Former Gov. Angus King wins

 Former Gov. Angus King, an Independent, steadfastly has refused to say if he will organize with Democrats or Republicans when he gets to Washington.
 If the Senate is narrowly divided after Tuesday’s election, he could determine which party gets majority control.

 King will replace Sen. Olympia Snowe, herself an independent-minded Republican who stunned her colleagues this year when she announced she would retire from the Senate, which she complained has become increasingly partisan.

 Democrats are convinced King will side with them.
-As evidence, they point to King's support for President Barack Obama and many of his policies.
+As evidence, they point to King’s support for Obama and many of his policies.
 In a sign of that confidence, national Democrats ignored the Democratic candidate Dill and spent heavily against Summers in order to help King.